axaa42/Monte-Carlo-Dropout/README.md

 # Monte-Carlo-Dropout

-This is how to implement Monte Carlo Dropout in Python.
+This is a simple way to implement Monte Carlo Dropout in Python with guidance on how to implement it in production systems aswell.